-The Custer Project consists of 1,380 BLM lode claims over an area of approximately 28,318 acres of prospective LCT-pegmatites occurring in a North-South corridor and containing many historic lithium mines.
+The Custer Project consists of BLM claims covering areas of prospective LCT-pegmatites occurring in a North-South corridor and containing many historic lithium mines.

 Historic lithium bearing mines in Custer Project area include:

 • Custer Mountain (spodumene, amblygonite, lepidolite)

 • Earl Lode (spodumene, amblygonite)